Vocabulary for explaining & comparing chart data/trends exercise

 Close

-11. A different way to say 'is represented by', is
+11. A different way to say 'is represented by' when saying what thing/variable a line is refers to, is

 Represents: